gargi3099/Simple-Calculator-Converter/README.md

 # Calculator
 This is a simple calculator-converter which is capable of performing all 4 basic arithmetic operations as well as converting rupee into dollar and vice versa.
-This has been developed using Angular 7.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.25.

 ## Development server